 Explore The Area

-Instead of staying in Bar Harbor, consider Southwest Harbor as your command central for a great vacation in Maine.
+Instead of staying in Bar Harbor, consider the Southwest Harbor area your command central for a great vacation in Maine.
 This traditional New England village has everything that encapsulates the heart of island life.
-Southwest Harbor is close to Bar Harbor, yet far enough away to avoid busy crowds and traffic, and Southwest Harbor is also a great place to enjoy lesser known areas of the island.
+Southwest Harbor is close to Bar Harbor, yet far enough away to avoid busy crowds and traffic.
+Southwest Harbor is also a great place to enjoy lesser known areas of the island.